webdevotion/grunt-respimg/README.md

 #### Default Options

-In this example, the default options are used to do resize images to 320px, 640px, and 1280px wide.
+In this example, the default options are used to resize images to 320px, 640px, and 1280px wide.

 ```js
 grunt.initConfig({